-This Romanian traditional house was built in the 1930′ s, on a river stones foundation.
-What I find interesting about it is the exterior design.
+This Romanian traditional house is a good example.
+The house was built in the 1930′ s, on a river stones foundation.
+The exterior design is quite interesting.
+It makes it look like a fairy tale house.

 It is surrounded by a veranda, with a simple gateway in the carved wood fence.

-The wooden columns have been sculpted into hexagonal shape, with a square base, then whittled.
+The wooden columns have been sculpted into hexagonal shapes, with a square base, then whittled.

 The walls have been decorated with a lime plaster mixture, then manually painted.